supermartian/cchat-server/protocol_specification.md

 - 0x6: You are kicked from the chatroom.
 - 0x6: You are kicked from the server due to no join after connection.
 - 0x8: Wrong message type.
+- 0x10: Key neogotition is not finished, no futher message is allowed to be sent.
 - 0xbeef: Unknown error.